-Mexican journalist, writer and sports commentator Alberto Lati has worked with UNHCR since 2015, year after year showing strong commitment to the refugee cause.
+Mexican journalist, writer and sports commentator Alberto Lati has been a supporter of UNHCR, the UN Refugee Agency, since 2015.
 As a curious coincidence, Alberto was born on June 20, World Refugee Day: the moment the world comes together to commemorate the strength, courage, and perseverance of millions of refugees globally.

 Alberto has used his talents to help amplify many important moments for refugees.
 During the 2016 Olympics in Rio de Janeiro, he helped spotlight the first ever Olympic Refugee Team through interviews with two of its members: Syrian swimmer Yusra Mardini and South Sudanese track and field athlete Yiech Pur Biel.
 Alberto also interviewed the United Nations High Commissioner for Refugees, Filippo Grandi, during a visit to Mexico in 2017, and helped to promote solidarity with refugees via his coverage of the 2018 World Cup.